rxi/lite/README.md

 [user module](data/user/init.lua).

 ## Building
-You can build the project yourself on Linux using the provided `build.py` script.
+You can build the project yourself on Linux using the provided `build.sh` script.
 Note that the project does not need to be rebuilt if you are only making changes to the Lua portion of the code.